“For so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus

 The word “supplied” means to furnish or provide (at one’s own expense, cf. 1:5).
-“Supplied” in the Greek originally meant to supply the finances for the chorus of the Greek drama.
-This person was exceeding wealthy for the costs of the drama were very extensive.
+“Supplied” in the Greek originally meant to supply the finances for the Greek drama’s chorus.
+This person was exceeding wealthy, for the costs of the drama were very extensive.
 God will provide whatever is necessary to meet our needs.

-Our access into heaven will be in an abundant manner.
+Our access to heaven will be in an abundant manner.
 In the passive (as here), it means that God will grant us an entrance into heaven.

-The word “abundantly” means in large amounts with the implication of being valuable (Ep 2:4).
+The word “abundantly” means large amounts with the implication of being valuable (Ep 2:4).

 Jn 10:10, “The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.”

 The Christian will have a grand entrance into heaven (1 Th 1:9; 2:1; He 10:19).
 God grants us access into His presence.
 Every Christian has eternal life, but not every Christian has abundant life.
 The believer who lives out his transformed life (2 Pe 1:4), shown in the characteristics of verses 5-11 and believes God’s assurances for our salvation will enter heaven triumphantly.

 God spares no expense in meeting our needs.

 We supply the virtue, and God supplies our abundant entrance into heaven.